codeship/screencast-storyboards/blogposts/node-github-modulus.md

 And about 2 minutes later your application is online.

 [![After about 2 minutes your application is online][screenshot-build-deployment-complete]][screenshot-build-deployment-complete]

+In the deployment log we can look up our application's URL.

+![Look up application URL][screenshot-look-up-url]

 When you open the URL of your Modulus app now, your deployed application appears.
 You can find mine on [codefish-app.herokuapp.com][codefish-live].